 A mat or pad can turn a hard metal crate floor into a comfortable place for your pet to sleep.
 But which are the best dog crate beds?
 And what should you look for in a crate mat?
 Keep reading to find out!

 Crates are a useful tool for training, travel and providing your pet with a secure place to rest.
-Despite their "cage-like" appearance, dogs often see crates as a safe environment that they can call their own.
+Despite their “cage-like” appearance, dogs often see a crate as a safe environment, as long as they are taught to associate it with positive experiences.

-Unfortunately, the worst crate mats barely provide more support than a folded towel, which can cause pressure points and even joint pain.
-Even so, many owners overlook the importance of choosing a supportive crate pad - especially for larger dogs or those with arthritis.
+Unfortunately, the worst crate mats for dogs barely provide more support than a folded towel, which can cause pressure points and even joint pain.

 To help you make a great choice for your dog, I’ve listed my top 5 recommendations for a great crate bed.
 These beds vary in material and price, but all provide value for money.
 Before we get to the recommendations, however, let’s talk about what to look for in a crate mat.